dl90/challenges/marketing/content-marketing.md

 # Content marketing

-* creating and distributing of content to attract audience
+creating and distributing of content to attract audience, build lasting connections

-* long lasting connections
-* native content: commissioned content designed to look/match the brand
+* native content/native advertising: commissioned content designed to look/match the brand
 * gated content: sign-up to continue reading
 * meta content: content about content
 * inbound marketing/permission marketing: convert visitors to leads (like what you see, sign up)